kanamania/AmbulanceRiderApp/LOCATIONS_TRIPTYPES_ADMIN_CONTROLS.md

 # Admin Controls for Locations and Trip Types

 ## Overview
-This document describes the admin/dispatcher controls for managing locations and trip types in the Ambulance Rider App.
+This document describes the admin/dispatcher controls for managing locations and trip types in the Global Express.

 ## Implementation Summary